YonSci/WRFHYDRO_EMI_SMHI_AAU/README.md

-# WRFHYDRO EMI SMHI AAU
+# WRF-Hydro Operationalization Task Team - EMI, SMHI, AAU

+## WRF-Hydro for Ethiopia: A Joint Effort

 WRF-Hydro Operationalization Task Team is a collaborative initiative between the Ethiopian Meteorological Institution (EMI), Swedish Meteorological and Hydrological Institute (SMHI), and Addis Ababa University (AAU).
 The team's primary objective is to successfully implement and operationalize the Weather Research and Forecasting Hydro (WRF-Hydro) model within the EMI.